 There are different levels of accreditation which APIL lawyers can achieve depending on their experience and areas of specialisation.

 Senior litigators, fellows and senior fellows will usually have at least 5, 10 or 15 years’ experience respectively of handling claims.
-When you contact an APIL accredited lawyer, you can ask what level of accreditation he or she has and, whether he or she has experience in dealing with your particular type of injury.

-You can rest assured that you have gone to the right person.
+If you see the logo, you can rest assured that you have gone to the right person.

 Many accredited members specialise in particular types of case, such as:

 It’s really important that, when you search for a lawyer, you indicate what kind of injury you have suffered, so you can get the right lawyer working for you as quickly as possible.

 Our lawyers are committed to acting in the best interests of injured people.
 Find out more about what drives them by reading our Why I became a personal injury lawyer page.

 Accredited firms must fulfil several criteria including a commitment to:

 As part of keeping up-to-date with all the latest legal developments accredited specialists must accrue a percentage of their training hours in each of their specialist fields.
 Each member’s training log is rigorously vetted, along with the quality of the training to ensure that it meets APIL’s standards.

 Accredited members must also confirm they continue to meet the accreditation standards every five years.